Galilee: Roman period

-After the death of Herod the Great that same year, the Roman emperor Augustus appointed his son Herod Antipas as tetrarch of Galilee, which remained a Roman client state.
-Antipas paid tribute to the Roman Empire in exchange for Roman protection.
 The Romans did not station troops in Galilee, but threatened to retaliate against anyone who attacked it.
 As long as he continued to pay tribute, Antipas was permitted to govern however he wished and was permitted to mint his own coinage.
 Antipas was relatively observant of Jewish laws and customs.
 Although his palace was decorated with animal carvings, which many Jews regarded as a transgression against the law prohibiting idols, his coins bore only agricultural designs, which his subjects deemed acceptable.

-In general, Antipas was a capable ruler; Josephus does not record any instance of his use of force to put down an uprising and he had a long, prosperous reign.
+In general, Antipas was a capable ruler.
+Josephus does not record any instance of his use of force to put down an uprising and he had a long, prosperous reign.
 However, many Jews probably resented him as not sufficiently devout.
-Antipas rebuilt the city of Sepphoris and, in either 18 CE or 19 CE, he founded the new city of Tiberias.
+Antipas rebuilt the city of Sepphoris, and in either 18 CE or 19 CE, he founded the new city of Tiberias.
 These two cities became Galilee's largest cultural centers.
 They were the main centers of Greco-Roman influence, but were still predominantly Jewish.
 A massive gap existed between the rich and poor, but lack of uprisings suggest that taxes were not exorbitantly high and that most Galileans did not feel their livelihoods were being threatened.

 Late in his reign, Antipas married his half-niece Herodias, who was already married to one of her other uncles.
 His wife, whom he divorced, fled to her father Aretas, an Arab king, who invaded Galilee and defeated Antipas's troops before withdrawing.
-Both Josephus and the Gospel of Mark record that the itinerate preacher John the Baptist criticized Antipas over his marriage and Antipas consequently had him imprisoned and then beheaded.
+Both Josephus and the Gospel of Mark record that the itinerant preacher John the Baptist criticized Antipas over his marriage, and Antipas consequently had him imprisoned and then beheaded.
 In around 39 CE, at the urging of Herodias, Antipas went to Rome to request that he be elevated from the status of tetrarch to the status of king.
 The Romans found him guilty of storing arms, so he was removed from power and exiled, ending his forty-three-year reign.
 During the Great Revolt (66–73 CE), a Jewish mob destroyed Herod Antipas's palace.